Hossam-H22/E-Commerce__API/README.md

 <a id="Authentication"></a>

 ## Authentication and Security
-User, seller, and admin authentication and authorization are implemented using JWT (JSON Web Tokens) and using Bcryptjs for password hashing.
+User, seller, and admin authorization are implemented using JWT (JSON Web Tokens) and their authentication is implemented using Bcryptjs for password hashing.
 Users, sellers, and admins can register, log in, and receive tokens to access protected routes.